isabella232/find_data_alpha/README.md

 ## Development

-To just run on your machine with Sqlite3
+To just run on your machine with Sqlite3 and Sqlite

 ``` bash
 git clone git@github.com:datagovuk/find_data_alpha.git